-We take our clients through each phase of our engagement model: discovery, recommendations, technical design, implementation, measure, and optimization.
+We take our clients through each phase of our engagement model: discovery, recommendations, design, technical build, measurement, and optimization.
 We have our time-tested project plans and processes in place to ensure that we’re dotting our i’s and crossing our t’s as we coordinate cross-departmentally to ensure we align the appropriate resources and skillsets with each project.

 We’ve managed straightforward projects for a single office and coordinated grand efforts with multiple vendors across multiple regional rollouts, where each region often has its own specific needs and goals.